NehaSontakk/github-pages/index.md

 ---
-title: "Experiments with Graphs and Networks"
+title: "Nodes, Edges, and Microbes"
 ---